 ― Alan Moore

-The Cultural Gutter is updated every Thursday afternoon with a new article about an artistic pursuit generally considered to be beneath consideration.
-Carol Borden draws out the best in comics, Chris Szego dallies with romance, alex MacFadyen stares deeply into the screen, Keith Allison probes science-fiction, and our Guest Stars shine here.
+The Cultural Gutter is a website dedicated to thoughtful writing about disreputable art.
+The site is updated Thursday afternoon with a new article about an artistic pursuit generally considered to be beneath consideration.
+Carol Borden draws out the best in comics, alex MacFadyen and Beth Watkins stare deeply into the screen, Keith Allison probes science-fiction, Angela Englert sinks her fangs into horror and our Guest Stars shine here.

 While the writers have considerable enthusiasm for their subjects, they don’t let it numb their critical faculties.
 Tossing away the shield of journalistic objectivity and refusing the shovel of fannish boosterism, they write in the hopes of starting honest and intelligent discussions about these oft-enjoyed but rarely examined artforms.
 Contact us here.

 Raised by two international catburglars, Carol Borden turned her back on her heritage to take up a life of art.
 Sometimes, late at night, she regrets her decision.
+She’s written for Teleport City, Die Danger Die Die Kill, Popshifter and is editor of the Toronto International Film Festival’s Midnight Madness Programme Blog and TIFF’s Vanguard programme blog.
 You can read and listen to some of her other shenanigans at Monstrous Industry.
 For her particular take on gutter culture, check out, “In the Sewer with the Alligators.”

 Born and raised in Canada’s Cowtown, alex MacFadyen first embraced the cultural gutter through the local country music station.
 Needless to say, his family did not get it, and that was only the beginning.
 For his particular take on the gutter, check out, “The Social Relevance of Jackassery.”